DeepLearnerSC/cracking-Node.js/README.md

 3. cd to client directory and then do npm install

+installing redis with homebrew

+4. brew install redis

+5. brew services start redis

+check whether it's been installed

+6. redis-cli ping

+(you should see 'pong' message)

 Starting project for a course on Advanced Node @ Udemy